Small is beautiful: New FMB housing report launched

 - Central Government should give councils the power to set and vary planning fees locally where extra revenue can be ring-fenced and good service levels guaranteed

-- Central Government should consider establishing a pilot 'Small Sites Expert Task Force' to develop best practice and act as a source of expert advice on small sites.
+- Central Government should consider establishing a pilot 'Small Sites Expert Task Force' to develop best practices and act as a source of expert advice on small sites.

 The smaller less resourced Builder has no chance.